organix/uFork/ufork-wasm/awp.md

 ### Stores

-A store holds a party's public key, private key, bind address, and acquaintances.
+A store holds a party's identity, secure name, address, bind info, and acquaintances.

 Each acquaintance has:
-- a petname
+- a petname (unique within the store)
-- a public key
+- a secure name (globally unique)
 - an address (optional)

 An acquaintance is selected from a store using its petname.
 Petnames are non-negative integers.
-Public keys and addresses must be OED-encodable values.
+Names and addresses must be OED-encodable values.

 It is possible to become acquainted with a party that does not disclose an address.
 In such cases, communication is only possible whilst that party is